 Those of us who choose to live a mainstream life, instead of opting out for a ‘greener’ lifestyle, have a constant battle to ensure we stay in tune with nature.

 After all, we are fighting the distractions technology provides, as well as a world that applauds working long hours and achieving ‘success’, more than stopping long enough to smell the roses.

 With all these demands keeping us busy, it is hard enough for us to spend quiet time appreciating nature, let alone pass that skill onto our kids.

-This is compounded by a fear for our child’s safety.
+This is compounded by fear for our child’s safety.
 The perceived hazards of outdoor play include the dangers of the sun and skin cancer, bumps and bruises, germs, and catching a cold.

 The fact is that a little sunshine is a good thing.
 Increasing Vitamin D levels by allowing outdoor play can help prevent bone problems later in life as well as health issues such as heart disease and diabetes.

 As for the bumps and scrapes – these are an important part of learning to cope in the adult world.
 Read How to Burst the Bubble and Embrace the Scrapes.